Commencis/cli/README.md

 #### pnpm

-This project uses `pnpm@9.12.3` as the package manager.
+This project uses `pnpm` as the package manager.
 You can install it either by activating with `corepack` which is the recommended way:

 ```bash
 corepack prepare pnpm@latest --activate